reflectoring/reflectoring.github.io/content/blog/2022/2022-09-01-schedule-cron-job-in-node.md

 Check your inbox to confirm the email is sent.

 ### 3. Monitoring Server Resources Over Time
-Cron jobs can be used to schedule logging tasks and monitor server resources in our node.js applications.
+Cron jobs can be used to schedule logging tasks and monitor server resources in our Node.js applications.
 Let's say something happened, like a network delay or a warning message.
-We can schedule a cron job to log at a specific time or interval to track our server status, this can act as an automatic monitor over time.
+We can schedule a cron job to log at a specific time or interval to track our server status.
+This can act as an automatic monitoring over time.

-In this section, we will log the application's server resources in `csv` format, this makes our logged data more machine-readable.
+In this section, we will log the application's server resources in `csv` format.
+This makes our log data more machine-readable.
 The generated `.csv` file can be imported into a spreadsheet to create graphs for more advanced use cases.

 Insert the following code into the `index.js` file to generate the `.csv` file at the scheduled time:
 ```javascript